Cura Per Profundum — Healing Through Depth

 Following What Emerges

-When life shifts, it is a threshold moment.
-Not a return to what was, but a movement toward what is deeper and more true.
+When life shifts, it is a threshold.
+Not a return to what was, but a shift toward what life is asking of you.

 ∴